codingPhuc/obsidian_git_AI/AI Game.md

 - Complexity : game are to hard to be solved
 - Time limits : make some decision even when calculating the optimal decision is infeasible
 - Efficiency : penalize inefficiency severely
+So - initial state : How the gamev is set up at the start player (s) : which plater has the move in a state
+Action(s) :